vgmrips/vgmtools/README.md

 Example:

-	`Delay 12 - Event A - Delay 1 - Event B - Delay 5`
+	Delay 12 - Event A - Delay 1 - Event B - Delay 5

 is rounded to:

-	`Delay 12 - Event A - Event B - Delay 6`
+	Delay 12 - Event A - Event B - Delay 6

 You may use this tool with:

 - VGMs that use the SN76489 and variants (SEGA PSG, T6W28, ...)
   - minor size reduction without audible artifacts
 - VGMs converted from DRO files
-  - use with "-delay:50", might *remove* glitches that happen due to frequency writes being split by a 1/1000 Hz delay
+  - use with `-delay:50`, might *remove* glitches that happen due to frequency writes being split by a 1/1000 Hz delay

 You should **NOT** use this tool with:
 - anything not mentioned above (using this tool is especially dangerous to commands for FM chips)